Jackie Brown: Home media and ownership

 In 2010, Disney sold Miramax to Filmyard Holdings, with the latter company being a private equity consortium involving firms such as Colony Capital and Tutor-Saliba Corporation.
 Filmyard Holdings temporarily sublicensed the home media rights for much of Miramax's catalog to Lionsgate.
-On October 4, 2011, Lionsgate Home Entertainment released Jackie Brown on Blu-ray with Pulp Fiction.
+On October 4, 2011, Lionsgate Home Entertainment released Jackie Brown on Blu-ray alongside Pulp Fiction.
 The film is presented in 1080p high definition in its original 1.85:1 aspect ratio with a DTS-HD Master Audio 5.1 soundtrack.
 In the 2010s, Filmyard/Lionsgate removed the 1987-1998 Miramax logo from many reissue prints for Miramax films, replacing it with the later Miramax opening logo, which features the New York City skyline.
 This was the case with Jackie Brown, one of the last films to feature the 1987 Miramax opening logo.

 Filmyard Holdings sold Miramax to Qatari state-owned company beIN Media Group in March 2016.
 In April 2020, ViacomCBS (now known as Paramount Skydance) bought a 49% stake in Miramax from beIN, which gave them the rights to Miramax's 700 film library.
 The film was subsequently reissued on Blu-ray and DVD by Paramount Pictures Home Entertainment on September 22, 2020, with this being one of many Miramax films reissued on DVD/Blu-ray by Paramount around this time.

 In 2023, Tarantino is rumored to have personally bought back the rights to Jackie Brown, along with both Kill Bill films, although this has never been officially confirmed.
 If true, it would leave Pulp Fiction as his only Miramax film still confirmed to be under the control of Qatar/Paramount.
 On their official website Miramax still currently list Jackie Brown as one of the films in their library.
 Tarantino has had a contentious relationship with the current owners of Miramax, as in 2021 they tried to sue him over his plans to sell non-fungible tokens (NFTs) related to his film Pulp Fiction.
 Lionsgate later announced in May 2023 that they had reacquired the home video distribution rights to Jackie Brown, along with both Kill Bill films, and would be working in conjunction with Tarantino on future releases.
-All three films were released on Blu-ray and DVD on October 10, 2023, with a 4K remaster of Jackie Brown being released digitally and on Blu-ray on January 21, 2025.
+All three films were released on Blu-ray and DVD on October 10, 2023, with a 4K remaster of Jackie Brown being released digitally and on Ultra HD Blu-ray on January 21, 2025.
 It featured several special features from past releases, along with a new critic roundtable video feature.